 Penal Code § 404.6 PC makes it a crime to incite a riot, even if you don’t actively participate in the riot or actually commit violent acts as in connection with the riot.
 Inciting a riot means to cause (or to attempt to cause) a riot by way of urging other people:

-- commit acts of force or violence, OR
+- to commit acts of force or violence, or

-However, it’s only incitement to riot if a person acts where there is a “clear and present and immediate danger” of these acts of rioting, violence or burning actually happening.
+However, it is only incitement to riot if you act where there is a “clear and present and immediate danger” of these acts of rioting, violence or burning actually happening.
 Examples would include:

 - At a May Day rally, as a police line tries to hold back an angry crowd, Stewart yells to the crowd “If you have a rock, throw it at those pigs”